 At this point, Tsongkhapa felt that he still didn’t have a correct understanding of Madhyamaka and Guhyasamaja, and so he sought Manjushri’s advice.
 Manjushri advised him to do a long retreat of ngondro practices and then he would understand fully.
 And so at that point, Tsongkhapa did a four-year retreat with eight of his disciples.
 They each completed 35 sets of 100,000 prostrations – one set each to the 35 so-called “confession Buddhas” – and 18 sets of 100,000 mandala offerings.
 In addition, every day they did the long Yamantaka self-initiation to renew their vows.
 They also studied the Avatamsaka Sutra, which is an enormous sutra delineating all the various deeds of bodhisattvas.
 This is one of the few sutras that was translated into Tibetan from Chinese; the original Sanskrit had been lost.
 Tsongkhapa said that it was because of this sutra that the full teachings on bodhisattva activity were preserved and available.
 Without this, we wouldn’t have them any more.

 At the end of this four-year retreat, Tsongkhapa had a vision of Maitreya.
-So when he left the retreat, he restored the Maitreya statue in the main temple in Lhasa.
+So when he left the retreat, he restored the Maitreya statue in the temple at Dzingji Ling.
 Maitreya will be the next Buddha and, by restoring the statue, he built up even more positive force by helping people who would see the statue make a connection with Maitreya.

 Then he went back into another five months of retreat with these eight disciples to continue more preliminaries.
 After that, he did a retreat on the Kalachakra complete stage and then a one-year-long retreat on Madhyamaka.
 It was during that Madhyamaka retreat that he finally had non-conceptual cognition of voidness and completely revolutionized the teachings on voidness and the way of explaining it.